 Charles Albert Gobat

 Charles Albert Gobat was a lawyer, politician, and educational administrator from Switzerland.
-He is famous for jointly winning the Nobel Peace Prize with Élie Ducommun, for their leadership and works in the Permanent International Peace Bureau.
+He is famous for jointly winning the Nobel Peace Prize with Élie Ducommun, for their leadership and work in the Permanent International Peace Bureau.

 Gobat was born in 1843 in Switzerland, where he lived and worked for most of his life.
 He attended and graduated from several universities, including the University of Bern and the University of Basel in Switzerland, but also the University of Paris and the University of Heidelberg.